 Is San Diego walkable?

 The city center is pretty walkable.
 Encompassing a myriad of irresistible landmarks, it allows you to see the best of San Diego.
-Biking, driving, or using public transport is necessary to get to the remote neighborhoods as well as city’s surroundings.
+Biking, driving, or using public transport is necessary to get to the remote neighborhoods as well as places near the city.

 - Top 17 Things to Do in Balboa Park: Bucket List and Photography